 Some of the major learning skills that students will encounter in their coursework are critical thinking, primary/secondary source analysis, problem solving, writing skills, cause and effect relationships, synthesizing information, mapping skills, technology integration, researching, and oral/written projects.
 The goal of the Social Studies department is to develop these skills, engage students, and cater towards different learning styles through various teaching methods.
 Students will relate the concepts and material presented to the world we live in and target examples in everyday life.
 They also will create a multitude of multi-media products that reflect the development of technology skills in computer, audio and visual components and successfully generate an original product related to a historical theme.

-The mission of the ELL program is to offer our non-native speakers the necessary tools that will help them adapt with a high level of ease and efficiency to the challenges of their new life at IMG Academy and in the United States of America.
-In coordination with the IMG Academy University and Language Center (ULC), a diversified curriculum has been developed over the years to turn our students into happy learners, critical readers and writers.
+The mission of the ESL program is to offer our non-native speakers the necessary tools that will help them adapt with a high level of ease and efficiency to the challenges of their new life at IMG Academy and in the United States of America.
+In coordination with the IMG Academy Language Center, a diversified curriculum has been developed over the years to turn our students into happy learners, critical readers and writers.
 The adaptation of our students, in spite of the challenges that this option may represent, is facilitated through partial immersion in mainstream classes.
-Thanks to these progressive levels, most of our ELL students successfully exit the ELL program at the end of two years.
+Thanks to these progressive levels, most of our ESL students successfully exit the ESL program at the end of two years.

-The ELL department seeks to continue offering the same support to Middle School students with an intermediate level of proficiency.
+The ESL department seeks to continue offering the same support to Middle School students with an intermediate level of proficiency.
 The two classes of Integrated Studies develop fluency and accuracy in listening, speaking, reading, and writing.
 Teachers also strive to develop the students’ critical thinking skills.
 The students are regularly tested and may be exited to Middle School mainstream English classes at the end of their first semester.
-Most students are exited at the end of their first or second year of ELL Middle school.
-At the High School level, we offer three different ELL programs.
-The students with a low level of proficiency will attend four classes in the Fundamental program: Reading, Writing, Listening and Speaking, and Grammar.
-Ninth, tenth and eleventh graders with an intermediate or advanced level can be placed into two different ELL levels and will attend two classes of Academic Reading (I or II) and English Composition (I or II).
+Most students are exited at the end of their first or second year of ESL Middle school.
+At the High School level, we offer non-credit classes, such as: Reading, Writing, Listening and Speaking, and Grammar.
+Ninth, tenth and eleventh graders with an intermediate or advanced level can be placed into two different ESL levels and will attend two classes of Academic Reading (I or II) and English Composition (I or II).